counter

 ABS Pipe Applications

 It is approved for potable water systems and is more rigid and durable than PVC.
-It is also one of the least resistant plastic to solvents.
+It is also one of the least resistant plastics to solvents.

 Specifying ABS pipe is easy as the pipe wall of Schedule 40 ABS DWV pipe is the same thickness as Schedule 40 (IPS) steel pipe.